shreeyans2808/Attention_Head_Grokking/README.md

 # Hypothesis

-Following similar experimentation and setup of Neel Nanda's experimentation on generalisation and grokking, we check for (+) and (-) to see if the model generalises wth the positional embeddings.
+Following similar experimentation and setup of Neel Nanda's experiment on generalisation and grokking, we check for (+) and (-) to see if the model generalises wth the positional embeddings.

 This hypothesis, already proven by Neel Nanda about the model generalising to ignore positional embeddings, leads to another theory.